husarion/rosbot_ros/MANIPULATOR.md

 >
 > 1. **Before starting driver!** Make sure the manipulator is **undock**, manipulator is **away from a collision** (does not rest on robot objects) and **joints are away from its position limits** (e.g. one of the joints is started from extreme position).
 > 2. Controlling MoveIt and via the joystick are two independent processes.
 You should not send commands to both of these services at the same time.
 > 3. When the power supply is lost, the robot loses momentum and falls by inertia.
-Therefore, you should hold the manipulator when the power is cut off, or call the docking node `ros2 run open_manipulator_x_moveit dock` or press `RT` + `Back` buttons on gamepad.
+Therefore, you should hold the manipulator when the power is cut off, or call the docking node `ros2 run rosbot_moveit dock` or press `RT` + `Back` buttons on gamepad.
 > 4. The manipulator does not analyze collisions with the antenna, to improve the range of the manipulator's movements.
 It's good practice to position the antenna horizontally on the physical robot.
 > 5. In the event of overload, loss of communication or sudden stopping of the manipulator process (e.g. during reboot), some joints may not receive the command to stop operation.
 This may prevent re-establishing communication.
 In such a case, it will be necessary to **reset the power supply**.